Neha-Mathew-08/credit-card-fraud-detection/README.md

 Features:
 30 anonymized features (V1, V2, ..., V28)

+Note on Features:
+The dataset includes 28 anonymized PCA features (V1–V28) preprocessed via dimensionality reduction.
+These features are used directly without scaling, while only ‘Time’ and ‘Amount’ are scaled to normalize their range.
+This ensures the model leverages the full signal contained in these transformed components for effective fraud detection.

 Time: Time of transaction in seconds since the first transaction
 Amount: Amount of the transaction
 Class: Target variable, 1 for fraud and 0 for legitimate transactions